zj335841911/nt_chandao/ibizpms-docs/src/main/doc/v1/module/zentao/Doc.md

 t1.`name` as `TITLE`,
 t1.type as `TYPE`,
 1 as `VERSION`,
-'' as `VIEWS`, t1.type as DOCQTYPE from zt_module t1
+'' as `VIEWS`, 'module' as DOCQTYPE from zt_module t1
 LEFT JOIN zt_doclib t2 on t2.id = t1.root
 where t1.deleted = '0' and t1.type = 'doc'  and t1.parent =  (case when ${srfdatacontext('srfparentkey','{"defname":"ROOT","dename":"ZT_MODULE"}')} is null then '0' else
 ${srfdatacontext('srfparentkey','{"defname":"ROOT","dename":"ZT_MODULE"}')} end